Information about how to get ESFA funding for post-16 education and training.

 Local authorities may submit a case regarding a gap in provision at any point in the year.
 Cases should be made using a standard template:

-We will apply standard criteria to ensure that the gap is well evidenced prior to securing additional places.
+We will apply standard criteria to ensure the gap is well evidenced prior to securing additional places.

 We may seek to replace provision lost through a market failure or forced exit by government intervention or a voluntary exit created by a provider’s own business decision.